 Can my parents or friends visit me?

 During school holidays, absolutely!
 They would likely need to make their own lodging arrangements.
 During school, remember that you are participating in a professional experience and are being paid for your time.
 As long as you are able to fully complete the requirements of your position, there is no reason that you could not also have visitors.
-I equally encourage you to make the most of this experience!
-Visits from family or friends will disrupt this unique experience.
+We equally encourage you to make the most of this experience!
+Visits from family or friends may disrupt this unique experience.

 What are the prerequisites for this program?